microsoft/MixedReality-GraphicsTools-Unity/README.md

 # What is Graphics Tools

 Graphics tools and components for developing Mixed Reality applications in Unity.

+---
+**NOTE**

 This repo is a work in progress fork of the [MRTK/Standard shader system](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/features/rendering/mrtk-standard-shader?view=mrtkunity-2021-05) and other components.

+The equivalent of the `MRTK/Standard` shader within Graphics Tools is the `Graphics Tools/Standard` shader.

+---

 # Getting started with Graphics Tools